 When to Use a WebHook

 One common scenario is when your app or platform demands real-time updates, but you don’t want to waste your resources.
-In this instance a webhook would be beneficial.
+In this instance, a webhook framework would be beneficial.

 Another circumstance to use a webhook over an API would be when the API is very poor, or there isn’t an API to begin with.
 You could create a workaround solution to give you the data your app requires to function.